 “Unconditional parents want to know how to do something other than threaten and punish.
 They don’t see their relationship with their children as adversarial, so their goal is to avoid battles, not win them.” ― Alfie Kohn

 Moreover, it’s reinforced by the popular culture to belittle children.
-So we as gentle parents are shamed for aiming higher.
+So we as respectful parents are shamed for aiming higher.
+We are told to stop judging.
 We’re called names for not punishing them, actively trying alternatives and treating our children with respect.
 I don’t want to be seen as a ‘good parent’ by a society that thinks so little of children.
 And I assume you’re similar since you’re reading this.

 I say we need to release this pressure and embrace the power in working WITH children.
 Parenting is honestly so much easier when it’s not seen as a battle.
 When we realise that discipline does not equal punishment, the resulting relationship is so much more peaceful and enjoyable.

 You can be a great parent and be gentle.
 You can be a great parent and be your child’s friend.
 You can be a great parent without mainstream techniques.
 In fact, I think you can be a great parent because of these things!

 I have been asked how I handle these external pressures and judgement.
 I think that the key is finding the power in knowing what you’re doing feels right to you.
 When you’re confident in your choices; it doesn’t matter what anyone else thinks.